-Note: These financial ratios show District and enterprise revenues and expenses combined.
+Note: These financial ratios show combined District and enterprise revenues, expenses, and cash reserves.

 Collateral: Security for this loan will remain a pledge of the District's water activity enterprise revenues backed by a rate covenant and annual financial reporting.
 This is in compliance with the CWCB Financial Policy #5 (Collateral).